A lot of promises were made after Sarah Everard’s death, but what has actually changed?

 As part of the Home Office’s strategy Priti Patel announced there would be a dedicated police officer put in charge for tackling violence against women and girls.

-Deputy chief constable Maggie Blyth was appointed to the role of National Police Lead for Violence Against Women and Girls in early September and will begin the job on 11th October.
+Deputy chief constable Maggie Blyth was appointed to the role of National Police Lead for Violence Against Women and Girls in early September and began her work in October.

 Sadiq Khan has been calling for misogyny to be made a hate crime